steinfletcher/apitest/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/steinfletcher/apitest)](https://goreportcard.com/report/github.com/steinfletcher/apitest)
 [![Build Status](https://travis-ci.org/steinfletcher/apitest.svg?branch=master)](https://travis-ci.org/steinfletcher/apitest) [![Coverage Status](https://coveralls.io/repos/github/steinfletcher/apitest/badge.svg?branch=master)](https://coveralls.io/github/steinfletcher/apitest?branch=master)

-Simple behavioural (black box) api testing library.
+A simple and extensible behavioural testing library in golang.
+Supports mocking external http calls and renders sequence diagrams on completion.

-In black box tests the internal structure of the app is not know by the tests.
+In behavioural tests the internal structure of the app is not know by the tests.
 Data is input to the system and the outputs are expected to meet certain conditions.

 **This library is dependency free and we intend to keep it that way**